puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

     - **Unknown**: Configuration Manager was unable to report the status of the deployment.
 Check back again later.

-> [!TIP]
+    >[!TIP]
-> There are a few ways you can monitor application deployments.
-For full details, see [Monitor applications](https://docs.microsoft.com/en-us/sccm/apps/deploy-use/monitor-applications-from-the-console).
+    >There are several ways you can monitor application deployments.
+For more information, see [Monitor applications](https://docs.microsoft.com/sccm/apps/deploy-use/monitor-applications-from-the-console).

 ## End-user experience